 Remit

-What will the panel do?
+What does the panel do?

-The Panel convened in January 2026.
+The Panel first convened in January 2026.
 Set up by East Ayrshire Council, it functions as an independent body of experts brought together in the name of collaboration.

 The Panel’s remit is to: